aberhamm/exam-study-app/docs/api-data.md

 ### Question JSON Structure

-Questions are stored in JSON files that follow a specific schema.
-The main file is located at `/public/questions.json`.
+Questions are persisted in MongoDB.
+The API composes responses from an `exams` metadata document and a separate `questions` collection keyed by `{ examId, id }`.
+The external wire format remains the same for backward compatibility.

 ```json
 {